Brainstorming Methods and Explanation – The 10 Best Techniques for More Ideas

 10. Business Mind Maps & Mind Maps for visual brainstorming

-Mind maps are an efficient way to visualize ideas and brainstorm.
+Mind maps are an effective way of visualising ideas and brainstorming.
 Ideas are presented in a structured way, which helps to stimulate the flow of ideas.
-The simplest procedure is to write the main term or the problem in the middle of a flipchart, whiteboard, or simply a piece of paper.
-There are always new branches for new areas of your thoughts so you can differentiate and deep-dive into your ideas without losing track.
-It is recommended to use different colors to recognize the subcategories better.
-Here is an example that shows how a mind map can be built:
+The simplest way is to write the main concept or problem in the middle of a flipchart, whiteboard or just a piece of paper.
+There are always new branches for new areas of your thoughts, so you can differentiate and delve deeper into your ideas without losing track.
+It is recommended that you use different colours to help you identify the sub-categories.
+Here is an example of how to build a mind map:

 Brainstorming Methods and Explanation - The 10 Best Techniques for More Ideas 1